-89. In this Chapter unless the context indicates otherwise-

-"access" include, the actions of a person who, after taking note of any data, becomes away of the fact that he or she is not authorised to access that data and 10 still continues to access that data.
+89. In this Chapter, unless the context indicates otherwise- "access" includes the actions of a person who, after taking note of any data, becomes aware of the fact that he or she is not authorised to access that data and still continues to access that data.

-Unauthorised access to, interception of or interference with data
+Unauthorized access to, interception of or interference with data

-90. (1) Subject to the Interception and Monitoring Prohibition Act, 1992 (Act No. 127 of 1992), a person who uncertionally accesses or intercepts any data without authority or permission to do so the unity of an offence.

-(2) A person who une amonally and without authority to do so, interferes with data in a way which causes such data to be modified, destroyed or otherwise rendered ineffective, is guilty of an offence.

-(3) A person who untawally produces, sells, offers to sell, procures for use, designs, adapts for use, distributes or possesses any device, including a computer program, which 20 is designed primarily to overcome security measures for the protection of data, or performs any of these in ty with regard to a password, access code or any other similar kind of data with the intent to unlawfully utilise such item to contravene this section, is guilty of an offence

-(4) A person who utilities any device or computer program mentioned in subsection 25 (3) in order to unlaw fully overcome security measures designed to protect such data or access thereto, is guilty of an offence.

-(5) A person who commute any act described in this section with the intent to interfere with access to an information system so as to constitute a denial, including a partial denial, of service to to summate users is guilty of an offence.
-30
+- 90. (1) Subject to the Interception and Monitoring Prohibition Act, 1992 (Act No. 127) of 1992), a person who intentionally accesses or intercepts any data without authority or 10 permission to do so, is guilty of an offence. - (2) A person who intentionally and without authority to do so, interferes with data in a way which causes such data to be modified, destroyed or otherwise rendered ineffective, is guilty of an offence. - (3) A person who unlawfully produces, sells, offers to sell, procures for use, designs, 15 adapts for use, distributes or possesses any device, including a computer program, which is designed primarily to overcome security measures for the protection of data, or performs any of these acts with regard to a password, access code or any other similar kind of data with the intent to unlawfully utilize such item to contravene this section, is guilty of an offence.
+20 - (4) A person who utilizes any device or computer programme mentioned in subsection (3) in order to unlawfully overcome security measures designed to protect such data or access thereto, is guilty of an offence. - (5) A person who commits any action described in this section with the intent to unlawfully interfere with access to an information system so as to constitute a denial, 25 including a partial denial, of service to legitimate users is guilty of an offence.

-Computer-related extortion, fraud and forgery
+Computer related extortion, fraud and forgery

-91. (1) A person who performs or threatens to perform any of the acts described in section 90, for the purpose of obtaining any unlawful proprietary advantage by undertaking to cease or desist from such action, or by undertaking to restore any damage caused as a result of these actions, is guilty of an offence.

-(2) A person who performs any of the acts described in section 90 for the purpose of obtaining any unlaw of advantage by causing fake data to be produced with the intent that it be considered or more d upon as if it were authentic, is guilty of an offence.
+- 91. (1) A person who performs or threatens to perform any of the acts described in section 90, for the purpose of obtaining any unlawful proprietary advantage by undertaking to cease or desist from such action, or by undertaking to restore any damage 30 caused as a result of those actions, is guilty of an offence. - (2) A person who performs any of the acts described in section 90 for the purpose of obtaining any unlawful advantage by causing fake data to be produced with the intent that it be considered or acted upon as if it were authentic, is guilty of an offence.

-Attempt, and aiding and abetting
+Attempt and aiding and abetting

-92. (1) A person who any mupts to commit any of the offences referred to in sections 90 - 40 and 91 is guilty of an enterior and is liable on conviction to the penalties set out in section 93(1) or (2), as the even may be.

-(2) Any person who inds and abets someone to commit any of the offences referred to in sections 90 and the country of an offence and is liable on conviction to the penalties set out in section (3, 2) or (2), as the case may be.
+- 35 - 92.
+(1) A person who attempts to commit any of the offences referred to in sections 90 and 91 is guilty of an offence and is liable on conviction, to the penalties set out in section 93. - (2) Any person who aids and abets someone to commit any of the offences referred to in sections 90 and 91 is guilty of an offence and is liable on conviction to the penalties 40 set out in section 93.